-The UAE is committed to establishing itself as a regional hub for civil and commercial space activities it created the UAE Space Agency (UAESA) in 2014, headquartered in Abu Dhabi, and the Mohammed bin Rashid Space Centre (MBRSC) in 2015 in Dubai.
-There is currently an initiative underway by the UAESA and the MBRSC to build an unmanned probe spacecraft that will orbit Mars and study its climate and atmosphere.
-The intent is to launch this spacecraft in 2020, and have it arrive in Mars orbit by 2021 in time to mark the 50th anniversary of the UAE federation.
+The UAE is committed to establishing itself as a regional hub for civil and commercial space activities.
+It launched the UAE Space Agency (UAESA) in 2014, headquartered in Abu Dhabi, and the Mohammed bin Rashid Space Centre (MBRSC) in 2006 in Dubai.
+In July 2020, the UAESA and the MBRSC launched an unmanned probe spacecraft that will orbit Mars and study its climate and atmosphere.

-The UAESA – which directs UAE national space programs, creates space policy and regulation, and supports the development of UAE engineers and scientists – is expected to generate significant benefits to the country’s economy and human capital.
+The UAESA, which directs UAE national space program, creates space policy and regulation, and supports the development of UAE engineers and scientists.
+It is expected to generate significant benefits to the country’s economy and human capital.
 In October 2014, the agency gained membership in the International Space Exploration Coordination Group, making the UAE the first Arab country to join.
 It also signed collaboration agreements with NASA, Japan, and China, and memoranda of understanding with the U.K., Italy, and Russia.

-Sheikh Mohammed bin Rashid, Vice President of the UAE and Ruler of Dubai, founded the Mohammed bin Rashid Space Centre (MBRSC) in 2015 when it was integrated with the existing Emirates Institution for Advanced Science & Technology (EIAST).
-According to the editor of Space Alert, Dr. Rajeswari Pillai Rajagopalan, in addition to the Mars Mission, the center is focused on building remote-sensing satellites with the objective of creating a fully autonomous and indigenous capability to design and manufacture satellites in the UAE the center has scientific laboratories and research facilities based in Dubai.
+Sheikh Mohammed bin Rashid, Vice President of the UAE and ruler of Dubai, founded the Mohammed bin Rashid Space Centre (MBRSC) in 2006 when it was integrated with the existing Emirates Institution for Advanced Science & Technology (EIAST).

-The UAE has already launched and is controlling a number of satellites.
+The UAE has launched and is operating a number of satellites.